Girugamesh

 Girugamesh (ギルガメッシュ, Girugamesshu) is a Japanese rock band, formed in 2003.
 Their name is sometimes stylized with a metal umlaut as girugämesh and is derived from the Final Fantasy character.
-They disbanded on July 10, 2016, although announced a new song, to celebrate label MAVERICK's 40th anniversary as well as to encourage the music scene exhausted by COVID-19, in January 2022.
+They disbanded in 2016, and reformed in 2022, announcing a new song to celebrate label MAVERICK's 40th anniversary as well as to encourage the music scene exhausted by COVID-19.

 History

 2003–2007: Formation

 Formed in 2003 in Chiba, Shuu and Nii had been friends since elementary school, and the earliest incarnation of the band made its first performance while the members were still in high school.
 Girugamesh began playing gigs with their final lineup in 2004, and were later signed to record label Gaina-Japan.
 Their first single, "Kaisen Sengen" ("Declaration of War"), ranked #10 on the Oricon Indies chart.
 In 2005, Girugamesh embarked on a nationwide tour, after which they released their first live DVD featuring footage from the tour, followed by the EP Goku -Shohankei Enban-.

 In 2007, Girugamesh was signed to the European label Gan-Shin.
 The band then participated in the 9-band Japanese rock festival in Los Angeles, California called "J-Rock Revolution".
 They performed on the second night alongside Merry, D'espairsRay, and Mucc.
 Around the time of J-Rock Revolution, Girugamesh released their music in the iTunes Store.
 Ryo commented that "if you really like the band after the initial listen, you will buy the original CD."
 In the summer of 2007, Girugamesh released an EP entitled Reason of Crying, and in December released their eponymous album, Girugamesh.